Miguel Berry

-Miguel Berry (born 16 September 1997) is a Spanish professional footballer who plays as a striker for LA Galaxy in Major League Soccer.
+Miguel Berry (born 16 September 1997) is a Spanish professional footballer who plays as a striker.

 Youth and amateur career

 Berry was born in Barcelona, Spain to American parents.
 They moved back to the United States when Berry was eight-years old and Berry grew up in Poway, California, attending Poway High School.
 Berry also played with Development Academy side San Diego Surf until 2016, having also previously played for San Diego SC.

 In 2016, Berry went to play college soccer at the University of San Diego.
 He played with the Toreros for four years, making 72 appearances, scoring 38 goals and tallying 16 assists.
 In his senior year, Berry was named the WCC Co-Player of the Year and he was a semifinalist for the MAC National Player of the Year award.
 He'd previously been named WCC All-Freshman Team in his freshman year, was named to the All-WCC First Team and All-Far West Region Second Team in his sophomore year and earned All-WCC First Team and USC All-Far West Region Second Team honors in his junior season.

 While at college, Berry also played in the USL League Two for both Seattle Sounders U-23 and Orange County SC U-23.